ssbc/private-group-spec/direct-messages/README.md

 ## Future

 In the future we might publish direct-message keys to our feeds directly.
-This would allow things like key-cycling, and is more proveable secure (than converting our primary feed keys)
+This would allow things like key-cycling, and is more proveably secure (than converting our primary feed keys)

 Notes for that possible future: